SavannahHQ/docs/insights/engagement/index.md

 ![Steep Onramp Levels](/images/engagement/steep_onramp.png)

 If your community is based on specific knowledge or skills that take significant time or money to acquire, you're very likely to have a steep onramp for moving members up to higher levels.
 There's not much you can do about that other than try to make those skills easier or cheaper to acquire.
-But if you those aren't needed, there may be changes you can make to your tools or processes to make that progress easier on your members.
+But if those aren't needed, there may be changes you can make to your tools or processes to make that progress easier on your members.

 ### Shallow Onramp